Licences Hiring out horses licence

 Appealing a star rating

 If you don't accept the star rating you're given you can appeal against it.
 This must be done within 21 days (including weekends and bank holidays) of the date your licence was issued.
-You should make your appeal in writing (either by post or email) to the Licensing Team.
+You should make your appeal in writing to the Licensing Team.

 We'll always aim to discuss and resolve appeals informally in the first instance to avoid the need for a formal appeal to be lodged.
 If you do enter into informal discussions this does not change the period in which you can formally appeal.
 You should therefore consider lodging the formal appeal at the beginning of the process, and if it can be informally resolved the appeal may be withdrawn.

-Appeals will be determined by a senior officer in the Trading Standards and Licensing Service.
+Appeals will be determined by a senior officer who was not involved in determining the original star rating.
 We have 21 days (including weekends and bank holidays) from the date the appeal is received to consider it and reach a decision.
 The paperwork from the original inspection and past record of the business will be considered, and in some circumstances a further visit to the business may be required.

 If an additional inspection is required, the fee for a re-inspection will be payable by the applicant.
 This is refundable if a higher star rating is awarded as a result of the appeal.